hibbb/ensbook/README.md

 - ENSBook only supports .eth 2TLD name.
 - ENSBook is just an auxiliary tool, please use it according to your own situation.
 - ENSBook does not collect any personal information, and all your custom configurations are stored in your local environment.
-- ENSBook supports Ethereum Mainnet and Goerli network.
+- ENSBook supports Ethereum Mainnet and [Goerli Testnet](https://goerli.net/).
 You can perform functional tests on Goerli network first.

 ## Usage